SageBerg/cs_skills/README.md

-This app presents a matrix of skills to help software developers find gaps in their knowledge.
+This app presents a matrix of CS skills to help software developers find gaps in their knowledge.

-*To Build:*
+##To Build:

    `npm install`

    `npm install -g browserify`

    `./build.sh`

-*To deploy:*
+##To Deploy:

    `node server.js`